Certaldo Alto

 Rooms are single occupancy. unless you choose to share with a writing friend or travel partner.

 After a morning craft talk and generative writing exercise, writers work individually in shared spaces, revising their new writing, incorporating it into existing work, or focusing on their current project.
-Post-writing check-ins may include sharing short sections for live editing, but this is not a "workshop."
-Allison and Dinty provide individual guidance as needed.
-It's like writing at your favorite cafe—with peer and editorial support.

 Focused time away from home helps you plow through pages.